vlad-munteanu/Clutch/README.md

 *Clutch* is a high-speed iOS decryption tool.
 Clutch supports the iPhone, iPod Touch, and iPad as well as all iOS version, architecture types, and most binaries. **Clutch is meant only for educational purposes and security research.**

-Clutch requires a jailbroken iOS device with version 8.0 or greater.
+Clutch requires a jailbroken iOS device with ~version 8.0 or greater.~ Modified to work on iOS 7.

 # Usage